There's a place for you here!

 We are a member of the Evangelical Lutheran Church in America (ELCA)

 What Lutherans Believe:

 The Geeseytown-Newry Lutheran Parish was formed in 2008, for the purpose of mutual ministry and being able to better serve our communities.
-Though this parish is new our member churches are two of the oldest congregations in Central Pennsylvania.
-Newry Lutheran was founded in 1801 and Geeseytown Lutheran was formed in 1883, some of our historical ‘highlights’ are listed below.
+Though this parish is relatively new, our member churches are two of the oldest congregations in Central Pennsylvania.
+Newry Lutheran was founded in 1801 and Geeseytown Lutheran was formed in 1883; some of our historical ‘highlights are listed below.

 Newry Lutheran Church:

 The church was founded in 1801 when Patrick Cassidy deeded a tract of land for the building of a Lutheran Congregation with the stipulation that a church be built on the site within one year.
 The congregation did form and put up a log church, however it was apparently several years before the building was completely finished.
 Popular history within the congregation is that in the first years the church had a dirt floor, did not have proper pews, and held a pulpit made from unfinished lumber.
 However, records indicate that by 1816 the congregation had improved the building enough that it was able to purchase a new pulpit for $40.